In 2016 a Consortium of 11 of the region’s leading tour operators was established to develop the project.

 Initial research has shown that more than one million tourists are expected to visit the Silk Road region by 2023.
 The Modern Silk Road Joint Tour Package brochure has much more information on this unique tour: http://www.turkkon.org/en-US/turkic-council-modern-silk-road-joint-tour-packagebrochure/301/1644/1644/1926.

-The Joint Report of the Turkic Council-UNOSSC on “How a regional organization contributes to regional and global cooperation” launched in New York during the 72nd Session of UN General Assembly on 25 September 2017 highlights the training as a successful case study: http://www.turkkon.org/Assets/dokuman/Final-Turkic-Council-Report-Interactive-High-Res.pdf.
+The Joint Report of the Organization of Turkic States-UNOSSC on “How a regional organization contributes to regional and global cooperation” launched in New York during the 72nd Session of UN General Assembly on 25 September 2017 highlights the training as a successful case study: http://www.turkkon.org/Assets/dokuman/Final-Turkic-Council-Report-Interactive-High-Res.pdf.
 The joint Modern Silk Road Joint Tour Package has also been referred to in several UN reports as best practice for capacity building and job creation along the Silk Road.